Rotifer/VBA_SQL_GENERATOR/sql_generator_notes.md

 I have tested it for numeric types (double and integer), text, dates and logical.
 For logical columns, it assigns the column type __BOOLEAN__ which is supported by PostgreSQL but not by all RDBMs.

-## Warding/Disclaimer
+## Warning/Disclaimer

 As always, treat all downloaded code with caution.
-I strongly recommend that you read and test the code given here before using it in earnest
+I strongly recommend that you read and test the code given here before using it in earnest.